 Battle of Assandun

 led by King Edmund.
-In order to maintain peace Edmund agreed to share control of England with Cnut.
+In order to maintain peace Edmund agreed to share control of England with Canute.

 1016 (30th November)

-Edward’s half-brother, King Edmund II, died and Cnut became King of all England.
+King Edmund II, died and Canute became King of all England.

-Edward, his younger brother Alfred and their sister Godgifu were sent back to Normandy.
+Edward, his younger brother Alfred and their sister Godgifu were sent back to their relatives in Normandy by their mother Emma of Normandy.

 Edward’s half-brother Harthacnut

-was born to Emma of Normandy and King Cnut.
+was born to Emma of Normandy and King Canute.

 Edward’s sister, Godgifu, married Drogo of Mantes.

-Edward believed that he was the true King of England and that Cnut was a usurper.
+Edward, now aged 27 years, believed that he should be King of England and that Canute was a usurper.
 He spent time practising his swordmanship in readiness for the time when he could invade England and take the crown.

 1035 (12th November)